david-gamba/Czech-Working-Days/README.md

 as it is Saturday which has set default value to true: `include_saturday=True`.
 Then 2023/31/12 is excluded as it is Sunday.

+Raises exception if year entered is 2000 and earlier.

 #### Example

 ```Python